-A Self-Directed IRA (SDIRA) is similar to a standard IRA.
-It's a retirement account that you contribute funds to, so that your retirement funds can grow through your investments.
-The difference between a standard IRA and a Self-Directed IRA is the types of investments your account can hold.
-A standard IRA allows you to invest in publicly-traded products like stocks, bonds, and mutual funds.
+A Self-Directed IRA (SDIRA) is a retirement account that you contribute funds to so that your retirement funds can grow through your investments.
+They are similar to standard IRAs, but they do have some important differences to be aware of.
+The most notable difference between a standard IRA and a Self-Directed IRA is the types of investments the accounts can hold.
+A standard IRA allows you to invest in publicly traded products like stocks, bonds, and mutual funds.
 With a Self-Directed IRA, you can choose to invest in almost any type of alternative asset.
-It's common to use a self-directed individual retirement account for investing in real estate, precious metals, and private placements.
+It's common to use a self-directed retirement account for investing in real estate, precious metals, and private placements.

-You gain the power to diversify your portfolio, invest in what you know and believe in, and hedge against the stock market.
+Diversify your portfolio, invest based on what is important to you, and believe in, and hedge against the stock market.

-The fees for an SDIRA held at Madison Trust are among the lowest in the industry - and are set at a fixed rate regardless of the value in your account.
+Our fees are among the lowest in the industry and they are set at a fixed rate regardless of the value in your account.

-There are three simple steps to setting up an SDIRA: open an account, fund your account, and place your investment.
+Setting up an SDIRA is easy.
+Just open an account, fund your account, and place your investment.

 If you're looking to start self-directed investing, you're in the right place!
-We can help you learn:
+We can help you learn.
+The Self-Directed IRA Specialists at Madison Trust off the expert financial advice needed to help you make confident choices regarding your retirement investments.

-Self-Directed IRAs allows investors to diversify their retirement portfolios to include assets that are typically inaccessible in a standard IRA.
-With a self-directed retirement plan, you can invest in privately-held investments like real estate, private businesses, promissory notes, precious metals, and more, all within a tax-advantaged account.
+Self-Directed IRAs allow investors to diversify their retirement portfolios to include assets that are typically prohibited in a standard IRA.
+With a self-directed retirement account, you can invest in privately held investments within a tax-advantaged account.

-Self-Directed retirement plans encourage individuals to invest in what they are familiar with.
-They provide investors with the power to put money into investments that make sense for them personally.
-Different people have different strengths and expertise, and it makes sense that their investments should reflect those strengths.
+Self-Directed investment accounts encourage investors to put their money into what they are familiar with and invest in ways that make sense for them.
+Different people have different strengths and expertise, and their investments should reflect those strengths.

-Diversify beyond the volatility of the stock market and invest in products with a generally steadier, more reliable revenue stream.
-Popular alternative asset choices include rental properties, secured promissory notes, and tax liens.
+Diversifying beyond the volatility of the stock market and investing in products with a generally steadier, more reliable revenue stream is attractive to many who are concerned about market ebbs and flows.
+Alternative assets may offer increased stability.

 Due Diligence